Job Role: Policy & Research

 The successful applicant will have:

-3 years’ experience of researching and analysing social or public policy issues within the statutory or voluntary sector, with knowledge of the play sector or children and young people’s sector, and of wider social policy issues relevant to play/children and young people.
+3 years’ experience of researching and analysing social or public policy issues within the voluntary, statutory or private sectors with knowledge of the play sector and of the wider social policy issues relevant to play/children and young people, this with 3 years’ recent experience designing research to ensure valid and reliable results that address the research aims and objectives, implementing evaluative frameworks to assist the development of a robust evidence base.
+[Full details of the essential criteria at the link below]

 Benefits of working with PlayBoard: